 [JZ2DL: have a look at this section?]

-To determine if MYC activity was associated with breast cancer patient survival, we utilized three separate MYC target gene sets to interrogate patient gene expression profiles derived from the METABRIC breast cancer gene expression compendia (n=1992).
-The three target gene sets were composed of either genes bound by MYC only in MCF-7, only in MCF-10A, or in both cell lines as determined by ChIP-seq signals.
-We used the BASE algorithm to compute a MYC activity score in each METABRIC sample for each of the three gene sets, individually.
+To determine if MYC activity was associated with breast cancer patient survival, we interrogated patient gene expression profiles derived from the METABRIC breast cancer gene expression compendia (n=1992).
+We grouped MYC’s target genes into three categories; 1: genes bound by MYC only in MCF-7, 2: genes bound by MYC only in MCF-10A, 3: genes bound by both both cell lines, as determined by ChIP-seq binding profiles.
+We first used the BASE algorithm to compute MYC activity score in each METABRIC sample for each of the three gene sets, individually.
 Second, we extracted time-to-event (death from breast cancer) information from the patient metadata and correlated disease-specific patient survival with MYC activity score using univariate Cox regression models.
 An individual regression model was built for each MYC activity score corresponding to the three different gene sets.
 A positive association indicated that patients with high MYC activity exhibited longer survival compared to patients with low MYC activity and coversely, a negative association indicated that high MYC activity is associated with shorter patient survival time.

+[DL2JZ: I can see that wording is very weird.
+I tried to rephrase what he was trying to say and it reads much better.]